Sparks Spectacular: Hello Young Lovers

 On a stage that could just about enable you to swing the proverbial kitty, Sparks managed to reproduce Hello Young Lovers in all of its glory: the “intimate” setting only adding to the intensity and drama of the performance.
 The stage was essentially cut in half; the back was taken up with a large projection screen, either side of which were Sparks’ great musicians, garbed in black, behind a black mesh screen.
 In the front half of the stage there was a keyboard and the brothers Ron and Russell Mael.
 There was a poignancy to the stark, almost lonely, figures that the brothers cut out front on that stage.
 It brought home just who Sparks are and have been and how two people can work together over the decades and create something that touches people so profoundly.

-The audience were, as they have been on all the nights I attended, an integral part of what made the Sparks Spectacular such a unique live experience.
+The audience was, as they have been on all the nights I attended, an integral part of what made the Sparks Spectacular such a unique live experience.
 The concept of performing 21 albums on 21 nights is admittedly nuts and Sparks fans, being Sparks fans, embraced that nuttiness wholeheartedly.
 There was so much—dare I use the word?
 Yes, I dare—love projected from that audience it was truly amazing, and something I have never experienced before in all my gig-going days and nights.
 The Spectacular was, in part, a band statement—”Here’s who we are and how we got here”—and those attending celebrated that statement with unflagging joy and appreciation.
 But anyone expecting an easy ride through nostalgia-laden memory lanes had another thing coming.
 Hello Young Lovers proved that irrefutably.